h12w/teff/SPEC.md

 In general, TEFF are organized into two layers, core and extensions.
 The [core](#core) of TEFF represents a tree with annotated nodes, which forms an extensible foundation with minimal constraints.
-The [extensions](#extensions) of TEFF define format of major data types and allow custom format of user defined types.
+The [extensions](#extensions) of TEFF define encodings of major data types and allow custom encoding of user defined types.
 The encodings of extensions are only contrained by the core, i.e. any two extensions may have the same representation without causing any confliction.